All You Need to Know About Gum Disease (Gingivitis and Periodontitis)

 Oral hygiene is usually enough to treat mild cases of gum disease.
 Proper hygiene includes brushing your teeth twice a day and flushing regularly.
 Regular dental check-ups may help you get rid of plaque or tartar.

-A good dentist gives their patients tips to clean their teeth and prevent the build-up of plaque.
+The good dentist gives their patients tips to clean their teeth and prevent the build-up of plaque.
 In the case of extreme gum disease, dental and medical treatment may be necessary.
 Some patients may need surgery.

 You should see a dentist if you notice any signs of gum disease.
 They will carry out a dental exam to examine the health of your gums.
 A periodontal probe is often used for the examination.
 Some dentists may use x-rays to check the health of your jaw bone and teeth.